aryaxt/OCMapper/README.md

 Urse *user = [[ObjectMapper sharedInstance] objectFromSource:dictionary toInstanceOfClass:[User class]];
 ```

-In order to use these categories you must add the mapping to the singleton Instance
+In order to use these categories you must add your mapping provider to the singleton Instance
 ```objective-c
 // Using NSObject Category
 User *user = [User objectFromDictionary:aDictionary];